 In case you feel that the executor of a will is not doing his or her duties correctly, misbehaving or has a conflict of interest, you can bring an application for the court to remove the executor.

-The court will consider whether or not there in fact has been any misconduct or mismanagement of a deceased estate in the submitted application.
+The court will consider whether there in fact has been any misconduct or mismanagement of a deceased estate in the submitted application.

 Who should pay my legal costs if I challenge a will?